Same-sex marriage in Zacatecas: Background

-Attempt at legalization in 2019 and municipalities issuing licenses
+Failed attempts in 2019 and municipalities issuing licenses

-The July 2018 elections resulted in the National Regeneration Movement (MORENA), a party that supports same-sex marriage, winning a plurality of legislative seats in Zacatecas.
-In late February 2019, MORENA Deputy Mónica Borrego Estrada introduced a new same-sex marriage bill to Congress, which she was hopeful would be agreed on shortly.
+The July 2018 elections resulted in the National Regeneration Movement (MORENA), a party in support of same-sex marriage, winning a plurality of legislative seats in Zacatecas.
+In late February 2019, MORENA Deputy Mónica Borrego Estrada introduced a new same-sex marriage bill to Congress, which she was hopeful would be passed "soon".
 Borrego Estrada called the heterosexual definition of marriage "a violation of the constitutions of Mexico and Zacatecas".
 The National Council to Prevent Discrimination also called on the state to legalize same-sex marriage.
 On 14 August 2019, Congress rejected the bill to legalize same-sex marriage in a 11–13 vote with 2 abstentions.

-On 14 February 2019, officials in Zacatecas City announced they would begin issuing marriage licenses to same-sex couples.
-Governor Alejandro Tello Cristerna argued that the marriages would be invalid and expressed his personal opposition to the recognition of same-sex marriage, saying that authorities have to be "careful dealing with the topic".
+On 14 February 2019, officials in the city of Zacatecas announced they would begin issuing marriage licenses to same-sex couples.
+Governor Alejandro Tello Cristerna argued that the marriages would be invalid and expressed his personal opposition to the recognition of same-sex marriage, saying that authorities had to be "careful dealing with the topic".
 Bishop Sigifredo Noriega, who headed the Roman Catholic Diocese of Zacatecas, also stated his opposition, but nevertheless considered it necessary to find an alternative measure protecting the legal rights of same-sex couples without the "destruction of marriage".
 The first couple married on 23 February, and by 27 February another couple had married and five further couples had submitted marriage applications.
-The municipality of Cuauhtémoc followed suit in legalizing same-sex marriage on 1 March, and Villanueva on 20 May 2019.
-By 5 July 2019, Miguel Auza had also announced its intention to issue marriage licenses to same-sex couples, and in July 2020 the city council of Fresnillo approved a motion to conduct same-sex marriages in the municipality.
+The municipality of Cuauhtémoc followed suit in legalizing same-sex marriage on 1 March, and Villanueva on 18 May 2019.
+By 5 July 2019, Miguel Auza had also announced its intention to issue marriage licenses to same-sex couples, and on 1 July 2020 the city council of Fresnillo approved a motion to conduct same-sex marriages in the municipality by a 12–0 vote with 2 abstentions.

 Passage of legislation in 2021

 In September 2021, Deputy Xerardo Ramírez Muñoz from the Labor Party introduced a bill to legalize same-sex marriage to the Congress of Zacatecas.
 The bill was passed by a Congress committee on 9 December, and a final vote was scheduled for Tuesday, 14 December 2021.
 The legislation was passed by Congress on 14 December by a vote of 18–10 with 1 abstention.
 The law was published on 29 December 2021, following Governor David Monreal Ávila's signature, and took effect the following day, on 30 December 2021.
-The law ensures that married same-sex couples enjoy the same rights, benefits and responsibilities as married opposite-sex couples, including tax benefits, immigration rights, property rights, inheritance, etc., but excluding adoption rights.
+The law ensures that married same-sex couples enjoy the same rights, benefits and responsibilities as married opposite-sex couples, including tax benefits, immigration rights, property rights, and inheritance, among others, but excluding adoption rights.

 Article 100 of the Family Code was amended to read as follows: